pact-foundation/docs.pact.io/website/docs/pact_nirvana/step_4.md

 Now you can see if you can run your provider tests, this time pulling the pact file not from your local filesystem, but from the broker.
 Reconfigure your provider project to get the latest pact for each of its consumers from the broker.

+If you are using Pactflow - see https://docs.pactflow.io/#provider for how to configure your provider in each respective language implementation